calchiwo/WodiGames/README.md

 # WodiGames
-WodiGames is a cross-platform hub where I showcase every game I’ve built on my phone, for everyone to enjoy.
+WodiGames is a cross-platform gaming hub where I showcase every game I’ve built on my phone, for everyone to enjoy.